shantlr/proute/README.md

 // ...
 ```

-A middleware can also specify that it will require the authentication scheme.
+A middleware can also specify that it will apply the authentication scheme.
 The `security` field will then be forwarded to any route that use this middleware

 ```ts